XiJinpooh/unity-simple-webgame/README.md

 # Unity simple WebGame
-Made this like last year or so (open the index.html file to play btw)
+Made this like last year or so